venkatesh3321ch/clodbinary/20230317_CM_Ansible/ansible.md

     - All four tools are idempotent and have strong community support, but Ansible is considered easier to learn compared to Puppet, Chef, and Saltstack.

+####
+    1. Ansible is an open-source automation platform that enables users to configure systems, deploy applications, and orchestrate more advanced IT tasks such as continuous deployments or zero downtime rolling updates.

+    2. Ansible uses an easy-to-learn language called YAML to write playbooks, which are declarative files that define the desired state of a system.

+    3. Ansible Tower is the commercial version of Ansible, which provides a web-based interface, REST API, and CLIs for managing and monitoring Ansible tasks.

+    4. Ansible can be used to configure and manage servers, network devices, and cloud services, as well as to deploy applications and orchestrate complex IT workflows.

+    5. Ansible is agentless, meaning it does not require any additional software to be installed on the managed nodes.

 #### Example Playbooks